odan/slim4-skeleton/docs/directory-structure.md

 # Directory structure

-The directory structure based on the [Standard PHP package skeleton](https://github.com/php-pds/skeleton).
+The directory structure is based on the [Standard PHP package skeleton](https://github.com/php-pds/skeleton).

 {% raw %}
 ```